 By a commentator for Tjen Folket Media.

-This is an opinion piece.
+This is an debate article.
 Analysis and viewpoints belongs to the author.

 Originally published on February 7, 2020.